 - Resume - please list ALL health care experiences (volunteer, paid, job shadow) under one section of the resume; all other experiences can be listed below your health care experience

 - Statement describing how prerequisite courses not yet completed will be done PRIOR to entry in the program

 - Submit all application materials by December 15, 2017.
-Applications are no longer being accepted for August 2017 start.
+Late applications are accepted until clinical placements are filled.
 If you are interested in Part Time and have your own clinical site available please contact the Program Director.